lawnjunk/taskomatic-api/README.md

 ## ABOUT
 This project is split into two services.
 The main service is a REST API, that allows a client to create an account, and then manage tasks.
 The secondary service is an automated email notification service.
 These services use a redis chanel to implament a PUB/SUB architecture.
-The diagram below shows how they whole system works.
+The diagram below shows how the mail services works.

 ![](/asset/mailer.png)